 Reading the fine print, Stash also notes, “You may incur ancillary fees charged by Stash and/or its custodian that are not included in the monthly Wrap-Fee.”

-So if you are looking for the cheapest option, Robinhood is your winner, while it is not possible to open an account with Stash without paying a reoccurring monthly fee.
+So if you are looking for a truly 0 cost option, Robinhood is your winner.
+It is not possible to open an account with Stash without paying a reoccurring monthly fee.

 The Robinhood app is straightforward to use and user-friendly.
 The company was built with a mobile-first experience to make it extremely easy to use and an intuitive user interface.

 The Robinhood app has a 4.1 out of 5-star rating in the Apple store and 3.8 out of 5 in the Google Play Store.

 |Earn stock when you make purchases with your debit card||No crypto trading|

 |Brokerage, IRA, and custodial accounts are available||No options trading|